-Construction shall be completed within calendar days from the date of the NOTICE TO PROCEED.
-See General Condition, pagefor th e assessment of liquidated damages.
+I ENI ONIVIANCE I ENIOD Construction shall be completed within calendar days from the date of the NOTICE TO PROCEED.
+See General Condition, pagefor the a assessment of liquidated damages.

 CONSIDERATION OF MULTIPLE DIVISIONS OF WORK

 The bidder shall submit a proposal for all divisions, if applicable.
 Considerations of proposals for each division of work shall be made separately (i.e. one bidder may be awarded one division another bidder may be awarded one of the other divisions).